Tag Archives: Ben Johnson

 Newcomer director, Roger Spottiswood, casts real-life magician, David Copperfield, for good effect, and the star does a fairly good job of adding tension and looking sinister.
 When the big revelation is upon us, a cool gender-bender treat awaits, but the killer is predictable, nonetheless.

-A quick nod to the inclusion of some diversity, few and far between in 1980 slasher fare.
+A quick nod to the inclusion of some diversity, few and far between in the 1980 slasher fare.
 One of the fraternity brothers is a black male.
-The character is handsome, arrogant, and quickly gets his comeuppance, but the addition is to be noted.
+The character is handsome and arrogant, and he gets his comeuppance quickly, but the addition is worth noting.

 Terror Train (1980) is an atmospheric and surprisingly good holiday-themed slasher film that flies under the radar.
-Snuggle under a warm blanket, break open the midnight champagne and enjoy the claustrophobic and frightening post-Christmas trimmings.
+Snuggle under a warm blanket, open the midnight champagne, and enjoy the claustrophobic, frightening post-Christmas trimmings.